unicornlaunching/rig-rag-system-example/README.md

+# UPDATES: Added comments to main.rs for Rust noobs

 # PDF-Based RAG System with Rig

 A Retrieval-Augmented Generation (RAG) system built in Rust using the Rig framework.
 This system processes PDF documents, generates embeddings, and enables interactive Q&A based on the document content.